vishal-ravi/Setup-Arduino-IDE/README.md

-# README for Arduino IDE Setup for NODEMCU ESP8266
+# Arduino IDE Setup for NODEMCU ESP8266

 This repository provides a guide on setting up the Arduino IDE for NODEMCU ESP8266 development.
 Follow the steps below to get started: